 Mosaic datasets consist of three layers: boundary, footprint, and image.
 The footprint layer shows the extent of each item in the mosaic dataset as a distinct polygon.
 The footprint attribute table is the catalog of all the images in the mosaic dataset in addition to any associated overviews.
-Within this table, you will be able to sort your imagery based on any of the attributes, such as cloud cover, acquisition date, or any of the sensor characteristics.
-The boundary layer shows the extent of all the raster datasets within the mosaic dataset as a single polygon, which is multipart if your collection of imagery is not contiguous.
+In this table, you can sort your imagery based on any of the attributes, such as cloud cover, acquisition date, or any of the sensor characteristics.
+The boundary layer shows the extent of all the raster datasets in the mosaic dataset as a single polygon, which is multipart if your collection of imagery is not contiguous.
 The image layer controls the rendering of the mosaicked image similar to a raster layer.
 Display and rendering properties, such as stretch, band combination, resampling, and mosaic method, are modified on this layer.

 Selecting layers from a collection of imagery

-On the Data tab you have options for selecting the specific layers with which you want to work.
+On the Data tab, you have options for selecting the specific layers with which you want to work.
 If you have a collection of images over a city that comes from a variety of sensors taken at different times of the day on different dates, you can make a selection based on any of these characteristics, also known as querying by attribute.
 In the southwestern United States, much of the annual rainfall happens over a few weeks during the monsoon season.
-You might have created a mosaic dataset of Landsat imagery over New Mexico.
-In this collection you have multiple scenes for each date which cover the entire state, and those images were collected on different dates.
-You might want to see images taken during a certain season or you might want to look at scenes that have minimal cloud cover.
+You may have created a mosaic dataset of Landsat imagery over New Mexico.
+In this collection, you have multiple scenes for each date that cover the entire state, and those images were collected on different dates.
+You may want to see images taken during a certain season, or you may want to look at scenes that have minimal cloud cover.
 These are the kinds of selections you can make using Select By Attributes .

 Using the Raster Item Explorer